Mantle/Mantle/README.md

 @implementation XYUser

 + (NSDictionary *)JSONKeyPathsByPropertyKey {
-    return [super.JSONKeyPathsByPropertyKey mtl_dictionaryByAddingEntriesFromDictionary:@{
+    return @{
         @"createdAt": @"created_at",
         @"meUser": NSNull.null
-    }];
+    };
 }

 @end
 ```

-In this example, the `XYUser` class declares three properties that Mantle
+In this example, the `XYUser` class declares properties that Mantle handles in
-handles in different ways:
+different ways:

-- The superclass's implementation of `+JSONKeyPathsByPropertyKey` is
-  invoked and `XYUser`'s properties are merged into its return value using the
-  `-mtl_dictionaryByAddingEntriesFromDictionary:` category method.
 - `name` is implicitly mapped to a key of the same name in the JSON
   representation.
 - `createdAt` is converted to its snake case equivalent.